HAWRAF/PoeticComputationReader/_chapters/ch.2_p.3.markdown

       - text: "<span class='blockquote'>Our brain is plastic, and we do not know it.
 We are completely ignorant of this dynamic, this organization, and this structure… Meanwhile, plasticity directly contradicts rigidity.
 It is its exact antonym.
 In ordinary speech, it designates suppleness, a faculty for adaptation, the ability to evolve. <span class='citation-num'>15</span></span>"
         citation:
-        - text:"Catherine, Malabou, What Should We Do With Our Brain? trans.
+        - text:"<span class='citation-num'>15</span>Catherine, Malabou, What Should We Do With Our Brain? trans.
 Sebastian Rand (New York: Fordham University Press, 2009), 5."

       - text: "In its dynamic suppleness and adaptability, the brain demonstrates the quality of <span class='italic'>plasticity</span>.
 This refers to the incredible changeability of the synapses, the small gaps between the neurons, in response to stimuli.
 It refers to how neurons and neural connections can receive form and give form to alter their collective structure and function. <span class='italic'>Plasticity</span> is differentiated from <span class='italic'>rigidity</span>, which means to become immobile or static. "